puppetlabs/puppet-docs/source/pe/3.7/install_system_requirements.markdown

 A medium environment is run on a split installation and is suitable for running PE on up to 1,000 nodes.
 We recommend that your hardware meets the following:

-- 4-core servers with 16 GB of RAM and high-performance disk space for the Puppet master, PE console, and PuppetDB nodes
+- 4-core servers with 16 GB of RAM
   - Amazon EC2 m3.xlarge instances are adequate for each of these servers
 - At least 100 GB of free space in `/opt` on the PuppetDB node
 - At least 1 GB of free space in `/var` on each node